jonprice0/FastFORECAST/README.md

 ## Contributions:

->Made from scratch with ❤️ by Jonathan Price.
+>Made from scratch by Jonathan Price using the OpenWeather API.